 It was sympathetically renovated and brought up to date by the previous owners

-Our contribution to renovation has been mainly cosmetic, making it a more "cheerful house" and adding more colour and character to a wonderful established garden and orchard.
+Our contribution to renovation has been mainly cosmetic, making it a "cheerful house" adding colour and character to a wonderful established garden and orchard.

 We were ready for opening in 2005 with the approval of the Mairie in Aiguillon ( our local village).

-Because our home, now named Gone Fishin' in the Lot-et-Garonne, is so large with a separate entrance to another part of the house, we decided to turn that part of the property into a self catering cottage and we installed a new bathroom and kitchen as well as doing all the decorating.
+Because our home, now named Gone Fishin' in the Lot-et-Garonne, is so large with a separate entrance to another part of the house, we decided to turn that part of the property into a self-catering cottage and we installed a new bathroom, kitchen as well as doing all the decorating.